hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which to create the Batch pool.
 Changing this forces a new resource to be created.

-~> **NOTE:** To work around [a bug in the Azure API](https://github.com/Azure/azure-rest-api-specs/issues/5574) this property is currently treated as case-insensitive.
-A future version of Terraform will require that the casing is correct.

 * `account_name` - (Required) Specifies the name of the Batch account in which the pool will be created.
 Changing this forces a new resource to be created.

 * `node_agent_sku_id` - (Required) Specifies the Sku of the node agents that will be created in the Batch pool.